 A Natural Relief for Persistent Vertigo in Escondido, California

-If you have been experiencing vertigo attacks that are not associated with any underlying condition stated above, you could be a candidate for upper cervical chiropractic relief care.
+If you have been experiencing vertigo attacks that are not associated with any underlying condition stated above, you could be a candidate for upper cervical chiropractic Escondido vertigo relief care.
 Here at Rickards Chiropractic in Escondido, California, we understand the relationship between the bones of the upper neck and the body’s balance system.
 Do not hesitate to call or visit our Escondido clinic for a consultation.

 Any misalignment in the C1 and C2 vertebrae can put pressure on the brainstem and cause it to send false signals to the brain about the location of the body.
 Consequently, if the brainstem sends a message that the body is in motion when it is not, vertigo can ensue.

-We use the Blair chiropractic technique, a specific method of examining and adjusting the upper cervical vertebrae of the spine.
+We use the Blair upper cervical technique, a specific method of examining and adjusting the upper cervical vertebrae of the spine.
 We focus on the C1 and C2 vertebrae and use neurological tests, heat sensitive instrumentation, and other means to detect and correct misalignment in this area.
 Our method naturally assists the bones in returning to place without force.

 Unlike what is common in traditional chiropractic practice, we do not perform loud cracking of the neck to attain results.
 The success of our method lasts longer, and most of our patients see improvements in their vertigo symptoms even in a short period of time.